Pritjam/se-testcase-builder/README.md

 ## Usage

 This is a very simple build system to generate testcases.
-Type the testcase in `test.s`.
+Type the testcase in `template.s`.
 Then run `make` to generate the object file, ELF, and executable.
 Then run `rename.sh <testcase name>` to create a folder called `<testcase name>`, copy the build fruit to that folder, and rename the build fruit to that name.